Sinampalukang manok recipe: Brothy goodness on a rainy day

 The young leaves are light yellow-green in color.
 Aside from the young leaves, the tamarind flower is also added to this dish, thus resulting in an inviting aroma to the broth.

 In this post we'll cover:

-These are sautéed until they become soft and translucent and when your kitchen is filled with an irresistible fragrance.
-The sinigang is never sautéed.
+Unlike sinigang, the sinampalukang manok recipe is sautéed in a small amount of oil along with slices of ginger, minced garlic, and chopped onions.
+These are sautéed until they become soft and translucent, and when your kitchen is filled with an irresistible fragrance.

 Sinampalukang manok recipe